pranithmacha/ProductAPI/README.md

-# TargetProductAPI
+# ProductAPI

-Target Product API consists of two services.
+Product API consists of two services.
 Product API, a Spring Boot REST service which is used to get product details like product name and price.
 Product API gets product name from Product Name REST service which is a Python Flask REST service.